 Greens are very high in essential vitamins and minerals, trace minerals, chlorophyll and enzymes and are a great source of potent antioxidants.

 Check out my previous blog Nutrients to Nourish your Hair from the Inside for how greens powders such as spirulina can help with your locks.

-Greens are incredibly high in antioxidants and can help cells fight against environmental stressors and toxins, helping to reduce the negative effect of our daily exposure to harmful oxidizing elements.
+Greens are incredibly high in antioxidants and can help cells fight against environmental stressors and toxins.
+This helps to reduce the negative effect of our daily exposure to harmful oxidizing elements.

 Help to beat sugar cravings

 Increasing your greens consumption can even help control sugar cravings and over-eating.
-Often we consume a lot of food, but it is not necessarily giving us the nutrients we need, therefore the body cries out for more food in order to try and obtain the nutrients it requires.
+Often we consume a lot of food, but it is not necessarily giving us the nutrients we need.
+As a result, the body cries out for more food in order to try and obtain the nutrients it requires.

 Spirulina can actually help ward off hunger since it’s very effective in combating cravings.
 It’s also a very digestible protein food that quickly satisfies hunger.

 To help reduce portion sizes or prevent overeating, make sure you’re getting your daily fix of spirulina.
 Simply take 1 serving 30 min – 1 hour before meals.